knope-dev/knope/docs/src/config/config.md

 # GitHub config here
 ```

-When you first start `dobby`, you will be asked to select a [workflow] to run.
+When you first start `knope`, you will be asked to select a [workflow] to run.
 In the above example, this would look something like:

 ```
 ?
 Select a workflow